 What is a cluster?

 A cluster is an association of businesses, universities, research institutions and other organisations in one region that share a common field of activity.
 This geographic and thematic proximity creates trust and synergies – important preconditions for utilising joint potential: ideas are conceived, developed and implemented together.
-This does not only generate new partnerships and faster and more efficient knowledge transfer, but also a positive climate for company formations and business start-ups.
+This generates not only new partnerships and faster and more efficient knowledge transfer, but also a positive climate for company formations and business start-ups.

 One key aim of these bodies is to accelerate the process of making new technology products marketable.
 Networks and clusters are arranged with respect to